Seeing the Past in a New Light: Processing Trauma After a Late Neurodivergence Discovery

 After realizing you're neurodivergent, you may start to see similar traits in your family members and wonder if neurodivergence has always been present but unrecognized.
 Suddenly, your parents' emotional reactions, sibling dynamics, and the way you were treated begin to make more sense.
 Patterns that once felt confusing or frustrating now have a new context, revealing a family history of neurodivergence that was never acknowledged.

 For years, you may have believed a parent was emotionally immature or even assumed they had a personality disorder like narcissism.
 I know I did.
-But now, with this new perspective, you might start asking—what if they weren’t intentionally neglectful or manipulative?
+But now, with this new perspective, you might start asking—what if they weren’t always intentionally neglectful or manipulative?
 What if they were also neurodivergent but never knew?
-While this doesn’t excuse everything, it might explain some of it.
-Understanding this doesn’t erase the pain of the past, but it can help you make sense of it in a new way.
+That context can shift the way you understand your past, even if it doesn’t excuse everything.
+Neurodivergence doesn’t mean someone wasn’t also hurtful.
+It’s possible to hold space for both—that they may have been struggling and that their behavior caused real harm.
 (Of course, getting other family members to acknowledge their own neurodivergence is an entirely different challenge.)

 Growing up with an emotionally unavailable or dysregulated caregiver often meant your big emotions were met with frustration, dismissal, or even punishment.
-Maybe your sensory sensitivities or deep interests were brushed off as dramatic or obsessive.
+Maybe your sensory sensitivities were dismissed as overreactions, or your deep interests were seen as odd instead of meaningful.
 Perhaps your struggles with social interactions were criticized rather than understood.
 If your parent was also neurodivergent, they were likely also dealing with their own challenges—masking, emotional regulation issues, and societal pressures—leaving little space to support your emotional needs.
-While reframing these experiences doesn’t change the past, it can offer clarity, helping you better understand how those dynamics shaped you.

-Looking back at your relationship with siblings through this new lens can also bring up a mix of emotions.
+Reflecting back at your relationship with siblings through this new lens can also bring up a mix of emotions.
 Maybe you've always felt distant or disappointed, wondering why you never had the close bond you wanted.
-If you were constantly at odds, you might now realize why their energy overwhelmed you or why things like the sound of their chewing at family meals felt unbearable.
+If you were constantly at each other’s throats, you might now understand why their energy overwhelmed you, or why something as small as the sound of their chewing at family meals felt unbearable.
 You may even rethink old feelings of jealousy—maybe they excelled in school, easily navigated social situations, or followed a traditional path of marriage and career while you struggled in ways no one fully recognized.

 Exploring Past Romantic Relationships

-You might also realize that you had little to no sex drive but felt pressured or coerced into intimacy, not recognizing that your discomfort was legitimate.
+You might realize that you never had much interest in sex but still felt pressured—or even pushed—into intimacy, not knowing that your discomfort was completely valid.
+Maybe you didn’t understand why everyone around you seemed so focused on dating, or why those kinds of connections just didn’t feel right to you.
 Additionally, taking people’s words at face value may have made you more vulnerable to manipulation.
 A partner’s hurtful comments or actions may have been excused or rationalized because you assumed they were being truthful rather than emotionally abusive.
 This new understanding can be both painful and freeing, allowing you to extend compassion to yourself and develop a clearer vision of what safe, supportive relationships should look like moving forward.

 You are Not Alone